JeremiManaluYT/unshell/README.md

 <details>
 <summary>URL Encoding</summary>
 URL encoding replaces special characters with percent-encoded characters.
 It is often used to obfuscate URLs but can also be used to obscure shell scripts.
-The encoded string must be decoded back to its original form for execution.Example:
+The encoded string must be decoded back to its original form for execution.
+  Example:
 `
 echo "echo%20Hello%20World%21" | sed 's/%/\\x/g' | xargs -0 bash -c
 `